 The result?
 A beautiful golden liquid with a high smoke point.
 Since it has more contact with the browning milk solids compared to clarified butter, a different flavor profile emerges.
 It’s unexplainably rich, reminiscent of nutty, brown butter.

-The decadence of the ghee soaks into the radishes as they braise, infused with fresh thyme as well.
+The decadence of the ghee soaks into the radishes as they braise, and their turn mellow and buttery.
+The thyme deepens their flavor, and is elevated with a bit of flaky salt.
 I love how fresh they taste!
 Simply put, it’s a delicious infusion.

 With all the joy and solitude that my tiny garden has brought me, there’s no doubt I’ll continue this practice regardless of where I’m living.
 I encourage you to do the same, for the power of plants is more than just food.